School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 Turkmenistan

-The girls are dressed in long dresses of bright green color with national embroidery and skullcaps.
-Hairstyle - two braids, and if you are not lucky with your own hair, then you can buy overhead.
-Moreover, uniforms are also worn by college students (blue) and universities (red).
+The girls are dressed in long bright green dresses with national embroidery and skullcaps.
+Hairstyle - two braids, and if you are unlucky with with your own hair, then you can buy invoices.
+Moreover, students of colleges (blue) and universities (red) also wear uniform dresses.
 Boys come to classes in a more classic style, but also in skullcaps.

-Japanese school uniform In Japan, an individual form is developed for each educational institution, although everyone must obey generally accepted requirements.
-If there is a version of school classics in the country?
+Japanese school uniform In Japan, an individual uniform is developed for each educational institution, although all must comply with generally accepted requirements.
+If the country has a version of school classics?
 Yes.
-This is a "sailor fuku" for girls, which is familiar to Russian schoolchildren from multiple animated works.
-Not many people know that socks, a scarf and even underwear are included in school uniforms in different countries, in particular in Japan.
-Despite the democratic approach to the clothing of schoolchildren, there are certain rules for wearing it in the country: Boys up to the 7th grade must attend school in shorts, only by the 8th grade they are allowed to switch to trousers.
+This is a “sailor fuku” for girls, which is familiar to Russian schoolchildren from numerous animated works.
+Not many people know that school uniforms in different countries, particularly Japan, include socks, a scarf and even underwear.
+Despite the democratic approach to schoolchildren’s clothing, the country has certain rules for wearing it: Boys up to the 7th grade must attend school in shorts; only by the 8th grade are they allowed to switch to trousers.

-Girls do not wear tights on their feet throughout the school year, only knee-highs or high socks.
-Even in extreme heat, girls are required to come in sweaters to the general school assembly, which is held under the supervision of the director three times a week.
-A must-have accessory attached to the form is a large portfolio or bag, as shown in the photo.
-Shoes are only allowed with low heels.
-An interesting fact, known to few: girls, in order to give long socks a lowered look, form an accordion-shaped bootleg and glue them with special glue directly to their feet.
+Girls do not wear tights on their legs during the entire school year, only knee socks or high socks.
+Even in extreme heat, girls are required to come in sweatshirts to the school-wide assembly, which is held under the supervision of the principal three times a week.
+A mandatory accessory included with the uniform is a briefcase or bag. large sizes as shown in the photo.
+Shoes only with low heels are allowed.
+Interesting fact, known to few: girls, in order to give long socks a lowered look, form the bootleg in the form of an accordion and glue them directly to their feet with special glue.

-English school uniform The school uniform in different countries differs, first of all, in that in some states it is the same for the population of all regions and institutions, in others it is an attribute of only one educational center.
-The modern look of the uniform for boys and girls has common standards for all regions, but it is sewn individually for each institution.
-In some cases, the differences are age-related, for example, shorts are one of the elements of the uniform for boys under the age of 14, while the older ones are already switching to trousers.
-There are also seasonal differences, for example, summer light dresses for girls are replaced in the summer with warm sundresses in winter.
+English school uniform The school uniform in different countries differs, first of all, in that in some countries it is the same for the population of all regions and institutions, in others it is an attribute of only one educational center.
+Modern look has uniforms for boys and girls general standards for all regions, but it is sewn individually for each institution.
+In some cases, the differences are of an age nature, for example, one of the elements of the uniform for boys under 14 years old are shorts, while older ones are already switching to trousers.
+There are also differences of a seasonal nature, for example, light summer dresses for girls in the summer are replaced by warm sundresses in the winter.

 The British, known throughout the world for their conservatism, turn out to be very fond of improvising.
-For example, no school uniform in any country contains straw hats, except at London Harrow School.
-School uniforms in other countries School uniforms in different countries are tied to the climatic conditions of the state and differ in some national flavor: Australia and Oceania: the uniform resembles British school clothes, only in a light version (hot climate); African countries: the form is distinguished by the presence of bright colors: from blue to yellow, pink, purple;
+For example, not a single set of school uniforms in different countries contains straw hats, except at Harrow School in London.
+School uniforms in other countries School uniforms in different countries are tied to the climatic conditions of the state and differ in some national flavor: Australia and Oceania: the uniform resembles the British school clothes, only in a lighter version (hot climate); African countries: the form is distinguished by the presence of bright colors: from blue to yellow, pink, purple;.

 School uniforms in Australia and Oceania

-School uniforms in Australia and Oceania resemble the traditional British ones, but are more open and lighter.
-In Australia and New Zealand, due to the hot climate and unhealthy scorching sun, students wear hats as part of their school uniforms.
+School uniforms in Australia and Oceania are similar to the traditional British ones, but are more open and lighter.
+In Australia and New Zealand, due to the hot climate and the harmful scorching sun, students wear hats as part of their school uniform.

 School uniforms in Thailand are the sexiest.

-Students in Thailand are required to wear school uniforms from elementary school to college.
+Students in Thailand are required to wear school uniforms from primary school before college.
 The new style of uniform for female students looks very sexy.
-A white blouse that fits snugly around the upper body, and a black mini skirt with a slit that fits the thighs just as tightly.
-Of course, not in all educational institutions, Thai students can contemplate the merits and demerits of female students.
-Previously, girls wore skirts below the knee, so the older generation of Thais believe that such school uniforms are detrimental to morality.
-In addition, schoolgirls with flaws in their figure and overweight probably do not feel very comfortable in such clothes.
+A white blouse which fits tightly top part body, and a black mini skirt with a slit, no less tightly fitting the hips.
+Of course, not in all educational institutions, Thai students can see the advantages and disadvantages of female students’ figures.
+Girls used to wear skirts below the knee, so the older generation of Thais believe that such school uniforms are detrimental to morality.
+In addition, schoolgirls with flaws in their figure and excess weight probably do not feel very comfortable in such clothes.

 School uniforms in Malaysia are the most conservative.

 Students in Malaysia are subject to fairly strict rules.
-Dresses for girls should be long to cover the knees.
-Shirts should cover the elbow.
+Girls' dresses should be long to cover the knees.
+Shirts must cover the elbow.
 The complete opposite of Thai schoolgirls.
 This is understandable - an Islamic country.

-School uniforms in Oman are believed to be the most striking example of the ethnicity of the nation.
-Guys should wear traditional, white Islamic clothing to school.
-Girls should cover their faces, or even better stay at home.
+The school uniform in Oman is considered to most clearly demonstrate the ethnic characteristics of the nation.
+Boys must wear traditional, white Islamic-style clothing to school.
+Girls should cover their faces, or better yet, stay at home.

 School uniforms in Bhutan are the most practical.

 It is said that students in Bhutan do not carry school bags.
-All textbooks and pencil cases are placed under their clothes, because school uniforms are always bulging in different parts of the body.
+All their textbooks and pencil case fit under their clothes, because the school uniform always bulges different parts bodies.

-Students can decide for themselves whether they buy and wear school uniforms or not.
-By the way, and how they will wear it, they also decide for themselves.
+Students can decide for themselves whether they will buy and wear a school uniform or not.
+By the way, they also decide for themselves how they will wear it.

 School uniforms in China are the most athletic.

 School uniforms in most schools in China differ only in size.
-You won't see much of a difference between girls 'and boys' clothes because, as a rule, schoolchildren wear tracksuits - cheap and practical!
+You won't see much difference between girls' and boys' clothes because, as a rule, schoolchildren wear tracksuits - cheap and practical!

 The school uniform in Cuba is the most ideologically correct.

-The most important part of a school uniform in Cuba is the pioneer tie.
+The most important detail of a school uniform in Cuba is the pioneer tie.
 Greetings from the USSR!

 What school uniforms are worn in different countries.
 Photo.

-In the modern era, school uniforms are compulsory in most of the developed countries of the world.
-Uniform advocates make the following arguments:
+In the modern era, school uniforms are compulsory in most developed countries peace.
+Supporters of school uniforms give the following arguments:

-The form does not allow the development of subcultures in school.
+The uniform does not allow the development of subcultures at school.

-- there are no interethnic, gender differences, the level of income of the parents is not visible from the clothes.
+- there are no ethnic or gender differences; the level of income of parents is not visible from clothing.

-- children and students get used to the formal style of dress that will be needed in the future at work.
+- children and students get used to the formal style of clothing that will be needed at work in the future.

 - students feel like a single team, a single team.

-Let's see what kind of school uniform is worn in different countries of the world.
+Let's see what school uniforms are worn in different countries of the world.
 It will be interesting.

 School uniforms in Thailand are the sexiest.

-Students in Thailand are required to wear school uniforms from elementary school to college.
+Students in Thailand are required to wear school uniforms from primary school to college.
 The new style of uniform for female students looks very sexy.
-A white blouse that fits snugly around the upper body, and a black mini skirt with a slit that fits the thighs just as tightly.
-Of course, not in all educational institutions, Thai students can contemplate the merits and demerits of female students.
-Previously, girls wore skirts below the knee, so the older generation of Thais believe that such school uniforms are detrimental to morality.
-In addition, schoolgirls with flaws in their figure and overweight probably do not feel very comfortable in such clothes.
+A white blouse that fits tightly to the upper body, and a black mini skirt with a slit that fits equally tightly to the hips.
+Of course, not in all educational institutions, Thai students can see the advantages and disadvantages of female students’ figures.
+Girls used to wear skirts below the knee, so the older generation of Thais believe that such school uniforms are detrimental to morality.
+In addition, schoolgirls with flaws in their figure and excess weight probably do not feel very comfortable in such clothes.

 School uniforms in England are the most classic.

 The style of the school uniform is classic and traditional.
-High school students are expected to wear common English style school uniforms.
-Boys wear classic suits, regular leather boots and a tie.
-Girls also wear western-style clothes, regular leather shoes and a bow tie.
-It is believed that this classic style of dress subconsciously influences the temperament of English students as well as the sense of beauty.
+Secondary school students must wear the standard English-style school uniform.
+The boys wear classic suits, regular leather boots and a tie.
+Girls also wear western style clothes, regular leather shoes and a bow tie.
+It is believed that this classic style clothing subconsciously influences the temperament of English students, as well as the sense of beauty.

-For students in Japan, school uniforms are not only a symbol of the school, but also a symbol of modern fashion trends, which is often a decisive factor when choosing a school.
-Japanese school uniform for girls looks like sailor suits.
-An indispensable attribute of a school uniform for girls is a short skirt and knee-highs.
-Such schoolgirls are well known to anime lovers.
-The Japanese school uniform for boys is a classic dark suit, often with a stand-up collar.
+For students in Japan, the school uniform is not only a symbol of the school, but also a symbol modern trends fashion, which is often a decisive factor when choosing a school.
+Japanese school uniforms for girls look like sailor suits.
+An indispensable attribute of the school uniform for girls is a short skirt and knee socks.
+Such schoolgirls are well known to anime fans.
+Japanese school uniforms for boys are classic dark suits, often with a stand-up collar.

 School uniforms in Malaysia are the most conservative.

 Students in Malaysia are subject to fairly strict rules.
-Dresses for girls should be long to cover the knees.
-Shirts should cover the elbow.
+Girls' dresses should be long to cover the knees.
+Shirts must cover the elbow.
 The complete opposite of Thai schoolgirls.
 This is understandable - an Islamic country.

-Both boys and girls in Australia are required to wear black leather shoes, matching jackets and ties.
+Both boys and girls in Australia are required to wear black leather boots, matching jackets and ties.

-School uniforms in Oman are believed to be the most striking example of the ethnicity of the nation.
-Guys should wear traditional, white Islamic clothing to school.
-Girls should cover their faces, or even better stay at home.
+The school uniform in Oman is considered to most clearly demonstrate the ethnic characteristics of the nation.
+Boys must wear traditional, white Islamic-style clothing to school.
+Girls should cover their faces, or better yet, stay at home.

 School uniforms in Bhutan are the most practical.

 It is said that students in Bhutan do not carry school bags.
-All textbooks and pencil cases are placed under their clothes, because school uniforms are always bulging in different parts of the body.
+All their textbooks and pencil case fit under their clothes, because the school uniform always bulges in different parts of the body.

-Students can decide for themselves whether they buy and wear school uniforms or not.
-By the way, and how they will wear it, they also decide for themselves.
+Students can decide for themselves whether they will buy and wear a school uniform or not.
+By the way, they also decide for themselves how they will wear it.

 School uniforms in China are the most athletic.

 School uniforms in most schools in China differ only in size.
-You won't see much of a difference between girls 'and boys' clothes because, as a rule, schoolchildren wear tracksuits - cheap and practical!
+You won't see much difference between girls' and boys' clothes because, as a rule, schoolchildren wear tracksuits - cheap and practical!

 The school uniform in Cuba is the most ideologically correct.

-The most important part of a school uniform in Cuba is the pioneer tie.
+The most important detail of a school uniform in Cuba is the pioneer tie.
 Greetings from the USSR!

-In 1984, a blue three-piece suit was introduced for girls, consisting of a pleated A-line skirt, a jacket with patch pockets and a vest.
+In 1984, a blue three-piece suit was introduced for girls, consisting of an A-line skirt with pleats at the front, a jacket with patch pockets and a vest.
 The skirt could be worn with either a jacket or a vest, or the whole suit at once.
-An obligatory addition to the school uniform, depending on the age of the student, was the Oktyabryatsky (in the elementary grades), the pioneer (in the middle grades) or the Komsomol (in the senior grades) badges.
+A mandatory addition to the school uniform, depending on the age of the student, was the October uniform (in primary school), pioneer (in middle school) or Komsomol (in high school) badges.

-The school uniform, familiar to today's students from Soviet films, becomes mandatory after the Great Patriotic War - in 1949.
+School uniforms familiar to today's students Soviet films, becomes mandatory after the Great Patriotic War - in 1949.
 From now on, boys were required to wear military tunics with a stand-up collar, and girls - brown woolen dresses with a black apron, and on holidays the dress could be black and the apron white.
-Fashionable school uniforms appeared in our country in the 1970s, however, only for boys.
-Gray woolen trousers and jackets were replaced by blue wool blend trousers and jackets.
-The cut of the jackets resembled classic denim jackets.
+Fashionable school uniforms appeared in our country in the 1970s, although only for boys.
+Gray wool trousers and jackets were replaced with trousers and jackets made of blue wool blend fabric.
+The cut of the jackets was reminiscent of classic denim jackets.

-In Russia, a uniform school uniform was worn throughout the second half of the 20th century, but the first law on the introduction of a single uniform was adopted in the 19th century.
-In 1834, a general system of all civilian uniforms in the empire was approved - this system included gymnasium and student uniforms.
-Until 1917, the uniform was a class sign, since only children of wealthy parents could afford to study at the gymnasium.
-However, soon after the revolution, as part of the struggle against bourgeois vestiges and the legacy of the tsarist police regime, a decree was issued in 1918 abolishing the wearing of school uniforms.
+In Russia, a single school uniform was worn throughout the second half of the 20th century, but the first law introducing a uniform uniform was adopted back in the 19th century.
+In 1834 it was approved general system all civilian uniforms in the empire - this system included gymnasium and student uniforms.
+Until 1917, uniforms were a sign of class, since only children of wealthy parents could afford to attend a gymnasium.
+However, soon after the revolution, as part of the fight against bourgeois remnants and the legacy of the tsarist police regime, a decree was issued in 1918 abolishing the wearing of school uniforms.

-In Turkey, almost all students in all public and private educational institutions wear uniforms.
-Most often, the color of the form is blue.
+In Turkey, almost all schoolchildren in all public and private educational institutions wear a uniform.
+The most common color of the uniform is blue.
 School clothes differ between elementary and high school students.
-For example, girls change sundresses and long dresses for knee-length skirts, shirts and vests.
+For example, girls exchange sundresses and long dresses for knee-length skirts, shirts and vests.

 Japanese schoolchildren are very fond of their uniform, which dates back to the 19th century.
-She is one of the main symbols of the country and is very popular with tourists.
-Girls wear a sailor-fuku - a sailor suit, low-heeled shoes and knee-high socks.
-And so that long socks do not slip during the day, schoolgirls glue them to their feet with special glue.
-Boys in Japan wear "gakuran", which is a dark jacket with a row of buttons and a stand-up collar, as well as trousers.
+It is one of the main symbols of the country and is very popular among tourists.
+Girls wear “sailor fuku” - a sailor suit, low-heeled shoes and knee-length socks.
+To prevent long socks from slipping off during the day, schoolgirls glue them to their feet with special glue.
+Boys in Japan wear "gakuran" - it is a dark jacket with a row of buttons and a stand-up collar, as well as trousers.

 School uniforms in India are worn throughout school life.
-Moreover, one-color saris are worn as a school uniform only in some Indian schools.
+Moreover, single-color saris are worn as school uniforms only in some Indian schools.
 In most schools, girls wear shirts and skirts, and boys wear dark trousers and a light shirt.
-Sometimes the sets are complemented by ties.
+Sometimes sets are complemented by ties.

-Public schools in the United States have never had strict requirements for the appearance of schoolchildren, so a student in jeans, a colored T-shirt and sneakers is the typical appearance of an American student.
-However, since the mid-90s, the form was nevertheless introduced, but it does not differ in business style.
-These are usually one-color T-shirts, shorts, trousers or dark colored skirts.
-If the school is private, then most likely there will be a uniform with a mandatory school logo.
-Unlike other countries, all schools in the United States have a mandatory dress code that is set by the school itself.
-Among the main requirements are not to wear miniskirts, transparent blouses, T-shirts with obscene inscriptions, etc.
+US public schools have never had strict requirements for the appearance of schoolchildren, so a student in jeans, a colored T-shirt and sneakers is typical appearance American schoolboy.
+However, since the mid-90s, the uniform was nevertheless introduced, but business style she is no different.
+These are usually single-color T-shirts, shorts, trousers or dark-colored skirts.
+If the school is private, then most likely there will be a uniform with the obligatory school emblem.
+Unlike other countries, all US schools have a mandatory dress code, which is set by the school itself.
+Among the main requirements is not to wear miniskirts, transparent blouses, T-shirts with obscene inscriptions, etc.

-Great Britain is famous for its conservatism in choosing a school uniform.
+Great Britain is famous for its conservatism when it comes to choosing school uniforms.
 School uniforms in England have not only always been compulsory, but have not changed in many prestigious educational institutions for decades.
-Traditionally, the prestige of a school has been determined by the fabric, color and badges on the tie or jacket.
-And until now, British clothing for schoolchildren is always a complete set, which includes a strict jacket or sweater, shirt, tie, skirt or trousers, shoes and even knee-highs or socks.
+Traditionally, the prestige of a school was determined by the fabric, color and emblem patches on a tie or jacket.
+And until now, British clothing for schoolchildren is always a complete set, which includes a formal jacket or sweater, shirt, tie, skirt or trousers, shoes and even knee socks or socks.